HouseElves/kanji_time_public/docs/source/geometry/extent.rst

 Extent Data Type
 ================

-Python module: `visual.geometry.region`
+Python module: :mod:`visual.geometry.region`

-`Extent` models the size of a 2D rectangular area, representing width and height as `Distance` objects.
+:class:`Extent` models the size of a 2D rectangular area, representing width and height as :class:`Distance` objects.
 It defines an area, but not a position, making it suitable for layout negotiation, bounding box calculation, and visual composition.

 Extent includes arithmetic, anchoring, and scaling logic: